• Skip to primary navigation

 Here are a few ideas to use up the rest of the packets to avoid them going to waste.

-• Rice Kripes / Rice Bubbles – good old fashioned rice krispie cakes (also no bake!) or make in to rice bubble slice.
+• Rice Kripes / Rice Bubbles – good old fashioned rice krispie cakes (also a no bake recipe!) or make in to rice bubble slice.

 • Flaked almonds – toast and sprinkle over a salad like this pear salad instead of the walnuts, or sprinkle on top of cakes like this almond slice or cherry and almond cake.